Samsung/tizen-docs/docs/application/dotnet/guides/nui/relative-layout.md

 ![relativeLayoutExamplePreviewDifferentScreenResolution](./media/relativeLayoutExamplePreviewDifferentScreenResolution.png)

-Since the children of relative layout are laid out depending on their relationship, you can create a responsive UI that keeps the proportions across different screen resolutions without modifications.
+Since the children of the relative layout are laid out depending on their relationship, therefore you can create a responsive UI that keeps the proportions across different screen resolutions without modifications.
 The width of `RedRect` and `BlueRect` is set as `100` by specifying the `WidthSpecification` property.
 However, the width of `GreenRect` and `YellowRect` is resized within the layout space that is set by the `LeftTarget` and `RightTarget`.

 The following table describes the properties of `RelativeLayout`: